ChrsMark/reviews_sharded/README.md

 5. ./manage.py migrate
 6. './manage.py createsuperuser`
 7. login to django-admin and create more users.
-8. finally you can create ReviewShardedModel objects for your shell or the django-admin.
+8. finally you can create ReviewShardedModel objects from your shell

+NOTE: `ReviewShardedModel.objects.all() is not expected to work`

+For more information the (docs)[http://josephkahn.io/django-sharding/] may come handy.